reach-sh/reach-lang/docs/src/tool/index.md

 :::note
 You probably already have `make` installed.
 For example, OS X and many other POSIX systems come with `make`, but some versions of Linux do not include it by default and will require you to install it.
-If you're on Ubuntu, you can run `sudo apt install make` to get it.
+If you are on Ubuntu, you can run `sudo apt install make` to get it.
 :::

 You can install Reach by running: